You've made it to the edge of the day,

 Let them know the walking is over,

-Take the whole body at once,
+For now take the whole body at once,

-As one field,
+As one feel,

 Heavy,